-It seems to be a hot topic these days.
+Pregnancy and Compression Socks seems to be a hot topic these days.
 Should pregnant women wear compression socks?
 What are the health benefits of pregnant women wearing compression socks?
-The answer from doctors is a resounding yes!
-Let's dive into the topic of pregnancy and compression socks.
+Do doctors recommend for pregnant women to wear them?
+Let's dive right in to the topic of pregnancy and compression socks!

 Just like with runners, blood can pool in the lower extremities, and this can be problematic for a number of reasons.
 Swelling, varicose veins, even blood clots aren't out of the question for people with poor circulation.
 Deep Vein Thrombosis is also a concern.
 Another consideration is that pregnant women, at least in their final trimester, aren't as active as they usually are.
 Movement helps circulation, so less movement means less circulation.
 This is where compression socks come in.
 Run Forever Sports Compression Socks feature graduated compression.
 This means there is more compression at the bottom of the sock -- where most of the blood will pool in your feet -- and less compression at the top.
 This is by design to increase blood flow.
 This is crucial when you are pregnant and necessary to maintain both the health of the mother and baby.